nmccarty/idris2-tutorial/src/Tutorial/DataTypes/Exercises1.md

 module Tutorial.DataTypes.Exercises1
 ```

+The solutions to these exercises can be found in [`src/Solutions/DataTypes.idr`](../../Solutions/DataTypes.md).

 ## Exercise 1

 Use pattern matching to implement your own versions of boolean operators `(&&)` and `(||)`, calling them `and` and `or` respectively.